 Whether you’re thinking of installing a septic system or you currently have one, you must keep it well-maintained.
-If you need septic tank pumping or routine maintenance in Columbus, you can rely on the septic pump experts at Apex Plumbing Pros.
+If you need septic tank pumping or routine maintenance in Columbus, you can rely on the septic pump experts at Apex Plumbing, Heating, and Air Pros.

 How Septic Systems Work

 Many rural homeowners rely on septic systems because they don’t have access to hook up to the city sewage system.
 So, how does a system that doesn’t rely on plumbing work to eliminate waste?

 The typical septic system uses a septic tank, drain field, or soil absorption field.
 The tank ‘digests’ organic matter, while solids (oils and grease) float to the top.
 If you have a soil-based discharge system, the solid liquids flow from the tank through a series of perforated pipes buried in the absorption field.
 Some systems rely on pumps while others use gravity to facilitate this process.